mshafat/noteshub/Tasks/Tasks.kanban.md

 - Index collected Proposed Budgets
 - Find Sundarban's Chanda Mafi letter
 - Organize and Transfer the daybooks on my desk by providing receipt issue date
-- Khudrapara has sent 2000tk which will be issued on Chanda Aam
+- Khudrapara has sent 2000tk through bKash which will be issued on Chanda Aam

 ## Done